 OpenStack Telemetry (ceilometer)

 OpenStack Telemetry provides user-level usage data for OpenStack-based clouds.
-The data can be used for customer billing, system monitoring, or alerts.
+You can use the data for customer billing, system monitoring, or alerts.
 Telemetry can collect data from notifications sent by existing OpenStack components such as Compute usage events, or by polling OpenStack infrastructure resources such as libvirt.

 OpenStack Orchestration (heat)

 OpenStack Orchestration provides templates to create and manage cloud resources such as storage, networking, instances, or applications.
-Templates are used to create stacks, which are collections of resources.
+Use templates to create stacks, which are collections of resources.

 OpenStack Data Processing (sahara)

 OpenStack Data Processing enables the provisioning and management of Hadoop clusters on OpenStack.
-Hadoop stores and analyze large amounts of unstructured and structured data in clusters.
+Hadoop stores and analyzes large amounts of unstructured and structured data in clusters.

 OpenStack Bare Metal Provisioning (ironic)

-OpenStack Bare Metal Provisioning enables the user to provision physical, or bare metal machines, for a variety of hardware vendors with hardware-specific drivers.
+Use OpenStack Bare Metal Provisioning to provision physical or bare metal machines for a variety of hardware vendors with hardware-specific drivers.
 Bare Metal Provisioning integrates with the Compute service to provision the bare metal machines in the same way that virtual machines are provisioned, and provides a solution for the bare-metal-to-trusted-tenant use case.

-OpenStack Shared-Filesystems-as-a-Service provides shared file systems that Compute instances can use.
-The basic resources offered by the Shared File Systems are shares, snapshots and share networks.
+OpenStack Shared File Systems service provides shared file systems that Compute instances can use.
+The basic resources of the Shared File Systems are shares, snapshots, and share networks.

 OpenStack DNS-as-a-Service (designate)Note

 DNSaaS includes a REST API for domain and record management.
-It is is multi-tenanted and integrates with OpenStack Identity Service (keystone) for authentication.
-DNSaaS includes a framework for integration with Compute (nova) and OpenStack Networking (neutron) notifications, allowing auto-generated DNS records.
+It is multi-tenanted and integrates with OpenStack Identity Service (keystone) for authentication.
+DNSaaS includes a framework for integration with Compute (nova) and OpenStack Networking (neutron) notifications, which provides auto-generated DNS records.
 DNSaaS includes integration support for PowerDNS and Bind9.

 Red Hat OpenStack Platform director